ssola/monachus/README.md

 echo $text;
 ```

-Obviously this code is generating a new String object with a value and then print it.
+Obviously this code is generating a new String object with a value and then it's printed.

 Then you can do things like: